 Our Depreciation analytics are tools to assist car shoppers in finding the best used value based on observed depreciation trends by brand and model.
 We determine the best value by comparing a vehicle's approximate worth with the likely amount of remaining life in the vehicle, so you get the best bang for the buck.
 Importantly, we look at millions of vehicles and hundreds of makes and models, so be aware that we are using historical figures that are averaged across the country, and no process will be exact or perfect.

 A properly maintained car could last well beyond 12 years.
 However, the probability of major repairs increases significantly, and those costs can vary greatly.
 When we say there are so many "years left" that doesn't mean the vehicle will need to be scrapped where the chart ends.
 Rather, it is the years remaining of predicable repair and maintenance costs.
 Beyond 12 years, it becomes increasingly difficult to determine useful average values, as vehicles' conditions will vary greatly once that old.

-While we have depreciation figures on close to 200 models, our calculations are only reliable on long-running nameplates, or models available new that have existed for at least the past 5 years.
-We are constantly adding new models to our analysis, so if you see something that we may have missed, or would like to see, please let us know
+While we have depreciation figures on over 300 models, we only publish calculations on vehicles that we feel have enough historical and/or related market data on to produce an accurate result.
+We are constantly adding new models to our analysis, so if you see something that we may have missed, or would like to see, please let us know!